-A sizable part of the investment expenditures were financed via credit.
-Figure 2 (left) shows the credit to GDP ratio for various non-financial sectors of the economy.
-In 2009, when the Chinese government initiated the RMB 4 trillion stimulus, credits to non-financial firms (including privately owned firms and township and village enterprises (TVEs)) sharply increased and has been steadily increasing since then imposing threats to financial stability, while credit to the general government and to households remained moderate.
-Household income and consumption growth have been robust (Figure 2 right), but with declining GDP growth both household consumption and income growth started to slow down.
+Despite the capital stock per worker still being relatively low (Zhang (2016)), this means that the investment-driven growth in China has reached its limits.
+This is partly due to ever less efficient investment projects as observable by an increase in the incremental capital output ratio.
+At the same time as investment goes towards less profitable investments, credit intensity has increased markedly (Buysse et al. (2018)).
+A sizable part of the investment expenditures are financed via credit.
+Figure 2 (left) shows the credit to GDP gap for the private non-financial sector, which measures the gap between credit to GDP and its long-term trend.
+In 2009, when the Chinese government initiated the RMB 4 trillion stimulus, credits to non-financial firms (including privately owned firms and township and village enterprises (TVEs)) sharply increased and have been increasing since then, while credit to GDP started to revert to its long-term trend.
+Since part of this funding takes place in the "shadow" banking sector, which is not regulated, this imposes threats to financial stability.

 With investment-driven growth reaching its limits, China is now facing a big challenge of structural transformation after growth rates have started to decline towards a new normal in the last decade.
-Hence, as China continues to rebalance towards a consumption-driven growth, questions arise whether household consumption itself would be adversely affected by a slowdown in investment.
+Various studies on rebalancing scenarios have been put forth.
+Almost all of them, such as Ma et al. (2017), require resilience in consumption growth while investment growth is being detained.
+However, despite having been robust in the past, with declining GDP growth both household consumption and income growth started to slow down (Figure 2 right).
+Hence, as China continues to rebalance towards a more consumption-driven growth, questions arise whether household consumption itself would be adversely affected by a slowdown in investment.
 Therefore, this paper attempts to explain the drivers of Chinese household consumption and to address the channels through which an expected slowdown in investment could have an impact on household consumption.
 We use both country- and provincial-level data, in order to capture the heterogeneity of provinces, to empirically answer this question.
-Our empirical results suggest that investment has had a significant impact on household consumption beyond the usual household income channel.
+Our empirical results suggest that investment has had a significant impact on household consumption beyond the household income channel.
 The effects were especially strong in the post-GFC period and in more salient sectors, indicating the that the stimulus has affected households' decision to consume.
 We propose, that investment in China functions as a proxy for expected future household income which affects consumption decisions today.
+Our findings are robust to various changes to the baseline estimation.